fboucquez/symbol-bootstrap/docs/config.md

   $ symbol-bootstrap config

 OPTIONS
-  -a, --assembly=assembly                   The assembly that define the node(s) layout.
+  -a, --assembly=assembly                   The assembly that defines the node(s) layout.
 It can be provided via custom
                                             preset or cli parameter.
 If not provided, the value is resolved from the target/preset.yml file.